All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Public humiliation in ancient times

-The origin of the term «shaming»
+The emergence of the term "shaming"

 getty-images-2ztZi99YP68-unsplash.jpg

-Shaming in the age of the Internet
+Shaming in the Internet Age

 yovita-frederica-widjaja-3IV60WlPozA-unsplash.jpg

-The main types of shaming
+Main types of shaming

 sara-oliveira-xf9oEKx4k2g-unsplash.jpg